Allied Professional & Genetic Counselor Research Award

 The SADS competition is open to any allied health professional or genetic counselor working in clinical or basic research studying sudden cardiac death predisposing genetic heart diseases (channelopathies & cardiomyopathies).

 The applicant must be the first author on the abstract submitted.
-Abstracts are not eligible for consideration if published before Heart Rhythm 2025.
+Abstracts are not eligible for consideration if published before Heart Rhythm 2026.

 PROCESS

+Abstracts will be reviewed by HRS allied professionals during its regular process for acceptance and presentation for HRS 2026 in Chicago.
 Finalists will be selected based on the qualifications of the applicant and the originality, importance, and scientific excellence of a project that contributes to our sudden cardiac death predisposing genetic heart conditions.

 NOTIFICATION